 EMG acquisition protocol

 Volunteers will be asked to sit in the laboratory’s chair and roll up the sleeve of their forearm.
 Then, the Trigno EMG sensors will be placed in their corresponding muscles, located with palpation.
 The participants will be informed that those sensors need an adhesive to stick in the skin.
 They will be asked to do three tests, one for each grasp type: pinch, power, and tripod.
 Each test has a two-minute duration which consist of performing the corresponding grasp for five seconds and resting for five more seconds, until reaching the specified time.
 Then, there will be a three-minute resting period before starting the next test.
 After finishing the tests, the participants will be asked to withdraw the EMG sensors and there will be a six-minute break before starting with the tests using the MYOstack EMG sensors.
 Those sensors will be fitted in the same muscle locations of the participants as the Trigno sensors using an elastic band; then the same tests will be done.
 After finishing the last test, the EMG sensors will be withdrawn from the participants.

+Motion capture data acquisition and loading procedures

+Leonardo, please fill this section.

+Motion capture data acquisition protocol

+Leonardo, please fill this section.

+Glove equipped with force sensors data acquisition procedure

+Leonardo, please fill this section.

+Glove equipped with force sensors data acquisition protocol

+Leonardo, please fill this section.

+Vibrators installation procedure

+Leonardo, please fill this section.

+Vibrators usage protocol

+Leonardo, please fill this section.

+6.3.9 IMU

+6.3.10 Flexible sensors

 Signal processing and segmentation